SolMentalHealth/SOL-Smart-Scheduling/README.md

 2. Open `docs/index.html` in a web browser
 3. You will be automatically redirected to the API documentation

-## Authentication

-The API supports OAuth2 authentication with the following flows:
-- Authorization Code
-- Access Token

-For secure API access, make sure to follow the OAuth2 authentication flow as specified in the documentation.

 ## Technical Details

 The documentation is built using:
 - Swagger UI
 - OpenAPI Specification
 - HTML/JavaScript
-- OAuth2 for authentication